mccurdyc/www/content/books/tubes-a-journey-to-the-center-of-the-internet.md

 which are cross-ISP connections.

 In the book, IXPs were described as the
-"translators" between ISPs (or CDNs; which are out of the scope of this post).
+"translators" between ISPs.
 This is a translation of routing configurations between entities via the Border Gateway Protocol (BGP).
-The origin story for one of the early IXPs, namely MAE-East, according to Internet architect, Steven Feldman, in [The Shadow Factory](https://books.google.com/books?id=8zJmxWNTxrwC&pg=PA187&lpg=PA187&dq=uunet+office+mae-east#v=onepage&q=uunet%20office%20mae-east&f=false) is that ["A group of network providers in the Virginia area got together over beer one night and decided to connect their networks."](https://books.google.com/books?id=8zJmxWNTxrwC&pg=PA187&lpg=PA187&dq=uunet+office+mae-east#v=onepage&q=uunet%20office%20mae-east&f=false).
+The origin story for one of the early IXPs, namely MAE-East, according to Internet architect, Steven Feldman, in [The Shadow Factory](https://books.google.com/books?id=8zJmxWNTxrwC&pg=PA187&lpg=PA187&dq=uunet+office+mae-east#v=onepage&q=uunet%20office%20mae-east&f=false) is that ["A group of network providers in the Virginia area got together over beer one night and decided to connect their networks"](https://books.google.com/books?id=8zJmxWNTxrwC&pg=PA187&lpg=PA187&dq=uunet+office+mae-east#v=onepage&q=uunet%20office%20mae-east&f=false).
 I just ordered The Shadow Factory, so look for a future post with more details.

-Related, there was a good [On the Metal podcast episode with Kenneth Finnegan](https://oxide.computer/podcast/on-the-metal-6-kenneth-finnegan/) where Kenneth described how as a side project, him and a group of friends ended up building an IXP, [namely Fremont Cabal Internet Exchange](https://fcix.net/).
+Related, there is a good [On the Metal podcast episode with Kenneth Finnegan](https://oxide.computer/podcast/on-the-metal-6-kenneth-finnegan/).
+In the episode, Kenneth described how, as a side project, him and a group of friends ended up building an IXP, [namely Fremont Cabal Internet Exchange](https://fcix.net/).
 Kenneth has a [post](https://blog.thelifeofkenneth.com/2018/04/creating-internet-exchange-for-even.html) describing why they ended up doing this.
-In [another post](https://blog.thelifeofkenneth.com/2017/11/creating-autonomous-system-for-fun-and.html) by Kenneth, he goes into more detail about what ISPs do, which consists of a large public IP address space and routing between ISPs (or address spaces) via BGP on an Autonomous System and then peering.
+In [another post](https://blog.thelifeofkenneth.com/2017/11/creating-autonomous-system-for-fun-and.html) by Kenneth, he goes into more detail about what ISPs do; which mainly consists of possessing a large public IP address space and routing between other ISPs address spaces via BGP on an Autonomous System and also peering.
+According to Kenneth, peering often involves backroom handshakes between humans.

 At least in my understanding, peering with multiple Autonomous Systems is what makes the Internet reliable.
-If one AS is failing, another will still be able to route traffic to you.
+If one Autonomous System is failing, another will still be able to route traffic to the desired destination.
 [I tweeted](https://twitter.com/mccurdycolton/status/1296854230184144897?s=20)
-a link to a talk at [Deconstruct '18](https://www.deconstructconf.com/2018), by [vicky nguyen](https://twitter.com/wickyvinn) who goes into detail about routing, finding the fastest routes and much, much more!
+a link to a talk at [Deconstruct '18](https://www.deconstructconf.com/2018), by [vicky nguyen](https://twitter.com/wickyvinn) who goes into detail about routing, finding the fastest routes and more!

-After reading this book, I was excited to see the routes my requests took around the book.
+After reading this book, I was excited to see the routes my requests took around the Internet.
 Thankfully, the book did mention a Unix tool for doing just this, namely `traceroute`.
 I messed with `traceroute` a bit and then a colleague introduced me to `mtr`, which I've found nicer to use.